SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 ## Further Inputs
 - The code used for getting the training data and training th neural net can be found under: <https://github.com/SebastianVeigl/AI_on_the_edge_segment_train>
-- The SD-card content (incl. setting, etc.) used for my implementation can be found in the repository
+- The SD-card content (incl. settings, etc.) used for my implementation can be found in the repository

 ## Hints and pitfalls